 Here we are going to consider some points of importance about this significant stage of UI design.

 Lots of discussions are raised here and there about the color scheme which is more effective in creating good interfaces.
 Although lots of participants of this big debate try to find a universal solution, here in Tubik Studio we suppose the cure-all does not exist.
 Every project in UI/UX design is highly individual and needs thoughtful approach weighing all pros and cons.

 There are several vital aspects that should be taken into account on the initial stages of choosing the general color scheme for a website or application.

 This aspect should include the ability of the user to clearly see and distinguish all the necessary details on the screen or page.
 The color scheme and combinations should support easy and intuitive navigation and make the most functional elements of the layout stand out effectively.
-Case when this aspect is not considered or not tested properly can bring to the products which make complete mess on the screen in which users do not see what they really should.
+When this aspect is not considered or not tested properly, it can bring to the products which make a complete mess on the screen in which users do not see what they really should.
 One of the ways to check it is widely used “blur effect” when you look at the screen or page in the blurred mode and check if everything vital is easily and quickly observed.

 Therefore, as we can see, choosing the appropriate background color for the layout is the vital step affecting such a key characteristic of any product as usability.

 Here is the short checklist of basic things to follow making solutions on the general color scheme.

 It is very important to define the most important useful points of the product which are going to solve user’s problems.
 This data will determine what kind of contents drives your product.

 If it is a text-driven stuff like a blog app or e-reader for example, perhaps light background will be a better choice.
 The light will create the feeling of a more airy and spacious screen or page and it will be easier to concentrate purely on the text.